nst/STTwitter/README.md

 ##### Stream Request and Connection Losses

 Streaming requests may be lost when your iOS application comes back to foreground after a while in background.
-To handle this case properly you can detect the connection loss in the error block and restart the stream request from there.
+In order to handle this case properly, you can detect the connection loss in the error block and restart the stream request from there.

     // ...
     } errorBlock:^(NSError *error) {